-singapore's economic freedom score is 83.5, making its economy the world's freest once again in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.4 point from last year, and Singapore is ranked 1st out of 39 countries in the Asia-Pacific region.
+singapore's economic freedom score is 84.1, making its economy the freest of the 176 rated in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.6 point from last year, and Singapore is ranked 1st out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Singapore's economy continues to be considered "free" according to the 2024 Index.
+Singapore's economy is considered one of the world's three "free" economies according to the 2025 Index.

-The foundations of Singapore's economic freedom are sustained by strong protection of property rights and effective enforcement of anticorruption laws.
-Tax rates are competitive, and a transparent regulatory environment encourages vibrant economic activity.
-Openness to global commerce encourages both productivity and the emergence of a more dynamic and competitive financial sector.
+Strong protection of property rights and effective enforcement of anticorruption laws sustain the foundations of Singapore's economic freedom.
+Tax rates are competitive, and the regulatory environment encourages vibrant economic activity.
+Openness to global commerce boosts productivity and facilitates the emergence of a more dynamic and competitive financial sector.
 The business start-up process is straightforward.
 There is no statutory minimum wage, but the National Wage Council guides wage adjustments.
 Inflation is under control despite the challenging external environment.